mkieweg/stripe-api/README.md

 # stripe-api

-A Makefile is provided for local verification deployment using minikube.
+A Makefile is provided for local verification deployment using `minikube`.
 The `.yml` files in the `kubernetes` directory can be used to deploy the application to an existing k8s cluster.

 ## Requirements